ChrisWhealy/clock_time_get/README.md

-# Using WASI to Call "OS-like" From WebAssembly
+# Using WASI to Call "OS-like" Functions From WebAssembly

 Generally speaking, the WebAssembly host environment can make ***any*** functionality avaliable to the guest module; however, the object of the exercise here is specifically to call functions that you would normally expect to be direct calls into the operating system.

-However, due to the fact that a WebAssembly module is entirely isolated from the actual operating system, it becomes necessary for the host environment either to pass such calls through to the OS, or by it emulating the required functionality.
+However, due to the fact that a WebAssembly module is entirely isolated from the actual operating system, it becomes necessary for the host environment either to pass such calls through to the actual OS, or provide an emulation of the required functionality.
 Either way, this is the role of the [WebAssembly System Interface](https://wasi.dev/).

-Depending on who is acting as the host environment, it provides either a very thin interface directly into the underlying OS operations, or it uses a host language like JavaScript to emulate this functionality.
+Depending on who is acting as the host environment, WASI provides either a very thin interface directly into the underlying OS, or it provides an emulation implemented in the host environment's language (E.G. JavaScript for NodeJS).
 Either way, a WebAssembly program cannot tell this difference (and really has no need to tell the difference).

 ## WebAssembly System Interface (WASI)